Day 0 - Travel

 Rome that is, Capri, Assisi, Venice, Florence...

 Up at 6, grab breakfast and on our way.
 Our bus driver, 'Tonino (Antonio), was a very handsome dude and an excellent driver.
 We stopped at Monte Cassino where there are some large WWII grave yards.
 We saw the one for the British Empire.
 I think there is an American one around someplace too.
-The Monastery on top was spectacular.
-I understand it was destroyed during the war to capture it from the Germans.
+The Monastery on top was spectacular but we didn't actually visit it.
+I understand it was destroyed during the war trying to capture it from the Germans.
 On to Pompeii.
 Vesuvius was very visible.
 The top had been blown off.
 We were told that it's one of the most dangerous volcanoes in the world.
 Napoli (Naples) lies below it.
 The emergency plan when it goes is to hand out 800,000 rosaries.
 Probably as good a plan as any.

 Pompeii was hot but interesting.
 Pompeii has fascinated me since I was in grade school.
 I was very happy to see it.